Updated: Dec 20, 2020

 Course: Dessert Servings: 10-15 servings (depends on the size) Cuisine: Vegan Does it keep?
 3 days in the fridge at least Prep Time: 1hr30 minutes with oven time

-100g sugar (you can use less, I'm pretty sure I used 80g or less and it tastes super sweet anyway because of the cream and strawberries and jam) 1 tsp baking powder 1/2 tsp baking soda salt 60 ml plantbased milk 200 ml fizzy water (VERY IMPORTANT! - makes the cake batter super fluffy) 2 tsp apple cider vinegar Decoration: Strawberries (around 200-300 gram) Any kind of berry jam (tried it with blueberry jam and it tastes equally superiour 00 to strawberry jam) Clotted Cream: I have a few different methods for the cream, a simple lazy version, and 3 others.
-1. The lazy version: If you don't fancy working more for your cake than you already did, then simply take a ready to go whipped cream that you can whip up with a mixer.
+100g sugar (you can use less, I'm pretty sure I used 80g or less and it tastes super sweet anyway because of the cream and strawberries and jam) 1 tsp baking powder 1/2 tsp baking soda a pinch of salt 60 ml oil 200 ml fizzy water (makes the cake batter fluffy) OR milk 2 tsp apple cider vinegar Decoration: Strawberries (around 200-300 gram) Any kind of berry jam (tried it with blueberry jam and it tastes equally superiour 00 to strawberry jam) Clotted Cream: I have a few different methods for the cream, a simple lazy version, and 3 others.
+1. The lazy version: If you don't fancy working more for your cake than you already did, then simply take a ready-to-go whipped cream that you can whip up with a mixer.
 It is soft but works perfectly fine if you don't plan on keeping the cake for a long time outside the fridge.
 2. Wallflowerkitchen blog version: http://wallflowerkitchen.com/vegan-clotted-cream/..
 Click the link for the clotted cream recipe above.
 3. My own version 4.
 Bianca's black forest cake whipped cream version (in her recipe) Method for the dough (taken from Bianca Zapatka's black forest cake recipe but temperatures and oven times amended since her times didn't work for me):

 1. Heat the oven at 180 C (fan assisted oven) and put baking paper in your 18 cm oven form.
 2. Mix together the flour, starch, sugar, baking powder and salt.
 Add the oil and fizzy water, and at the end the apple cider vinegar and the baking soda.
 Then, mix it all until it's one dough.
 3. Put it all in your form and straight in the oven.
 Leave the cake in for 40-50 minutes (in the original recipe, it says 25 minutes which has never ever worked out for me or my friend).
 Check whether the cake is done by poking a clean and sharp knife in the middle of the cake.
 4. Now leave the cake to cool.
 Decoration (my method): 1.
 Once the cake is cooled down, cut the cake in half, placing it carefully on a dish.
 Spread the jam on top if you want to use jam, if not you can spread your cooled down clotted cream (it has to go in the fridge first to become firm) and then put the strawberries on top.
 Put the other half of the cake on top and add the rest of the cream on top, decorating it with the strawberries that you got left.
 Now all you need to do is enjoy your homemade Victoria sponge.
 Much love, Viki xx